adrianchifor/arrpc/README.md

 # arrpc
-Simple, speedy and light Python RPC using [MessagePack](https://msgpack.org/) for object serialization and [gevent](http://www.gevent.org/) for networking.
+Simple, speedy and light Python3 RPC using [MessagePack](https://msgpack.org/) for object serialization and [gevent](http://www.gevent.org/) for networking.

-Great choice if you a need a quick, easy and secure RPC setup or you think an HTTP framework or GRPC is too complex/overkill for sending messages between a few services.
+Great choice if you a need a quick, easy and secure RPC setup or you think an HTTP framework or GRPC is too complex for sending messages between two services.

 As [MessagePack](https://msgpack.org/) is cross-platform, you can open TCP connections and send MessagePack-encoded messages from any supported language to the Python `arrpc.Server()`.
 Same goes for the `arrpc.Client()` as long as you have a TCP server listening and understanding MessagePack.